adelarsq/vim-emoji-icon-theme/README.md

 **Version 0.83**

-🚧 **Work in progress** 🚧

 This plugin uses emojis to represent filetypes, signs and symbols for many plugins.
 So there is no need for overrided fonts.

-For filetypes support this plugins extends [vim-devicons](https://github.com/ryanoasis/vim-devicons), adding support for icons as emojis on Vim and Neovim.
+For filetypes support this plugins extends [vim-devicons](https://github.com/ryanoasis/vim-devicons) and [kyazdani42/nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) , adding support for icons as emojis on Vim and Neovim.

 [NERDTree](https://github.com/preservim/nerdtree) with this plugin using [material.nvim](https://github.com/marko-cerovac/material.nvim) colorscheme: